MicrosoftDocs/visualstudio-docs/pull_request_template.md

 After you create the pull request and the Acrolinx and build checks have run, please:

-- Check the Acrolinx report and make sure the score at least 80
+- Check the Acrolinx report and make sure the score is at least 80.
-- Review the staged content to see how it looks when built
+- Review the staged content to see how it looks when built.

 Additional resources: